AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/api-reference.md

 ### createTracker

-Creates a media tracker instance that tracks the playback session.
+Creates a MediaTracker instance that tracks the playback session.
 The tracker created should be used to track the streaming content and it sends periodic pings to the Experience Edge Network.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>